SumedhSankhe/TAP-Utility-WebApp/README.md

 Welcome!
 This is a collection of small, easy-to-use apps for lab and data work.
 You can run any app by itself, or use the main launcher to pick from a menu.

-> **Note:** This application is now publicly accessible.
-You can run it locally via `app_launcher.R` or access a hosted deployment if provided.

 ------------------------------------------------------------------------

 ## 🚀 Quick Start